Camden Board of Education to meet Thursday

-The Camden County Board of Education will hold a special meeting in the Camden County High School media center today at 6 p.m.
-A closed session will follow the open session.
-Access the meeting at ccsnc.org.
+The Currituck Board of Commissioners will meet Tuesday at 6 p.m. in the Historic Courthouse to discuss revisions to the county unified development ordinance allowing campgrounds as a use in Currituck.
+Commissioners will also discuss modifying the board’s regular meeting time.

-The Camden Board of Education will meet in the media center at Camden County High School on Thursday, Sept.
-9. The closed session starts at 6:30 p.m. and will be followed by an open session at 7:30 p.m.
+The Camden Board of Education will meet in the media center at Camden County High School for a closed Thursday at 6:30 p.m.
+An open session will be held at 7:30 p.m.
 Access the meeting at visit ccsnc.org.

 The Pasquotank Board of Commissioners Finance Committee will meet in Courtroom C at the courthouse Monday, Sept.
 13, at 4 p.m.
 The board’s regular meeting is at 6 p.m.